Heating to be restored to over 3,000 Kyiv apartment buildings: mayor outlines timeframe

 Source: Kyiv Mayor Vitali Klitschko on social media

-Details: Klitschko said that the process covers 3,260 buildings.
-He added that it will take about two days for heat to fully reach residents' homes.
+Details: Klitschko said this applies to 3,260 apartment blocks, adding that it will take about two days for the heat to fully reach people's homes.

 Advertisement:

-He also said that water supply in the capital has been restored for all consumers.
-Utility services and power engineers are continuing repair work to restore heat and electricity supply.
+He also said that the water supply has been restored for all consumers in the capital.
+Utility workers and power engineers continue to work to restore heating and electricity.

 Background:

 - Disruptions to electricity and water supplies were recorded in Kyiv following a large-scale Russian attack on 20 January.
-The city's left bank has been left without power.
+The city's left bank was left without power.

-- A total of 5,635 apartment buildings in the city of Kyiv have been left without heating following a Russian strike on the night of 19-20 January.
-The left bank of the capital is also without water.
+- A total of 5,635 apartment buildings in Kyiv were left without heating following the overnight Russian strike.
+The capital's left bank was also left without water.

 Support Ukrainska Pravda on Patreon!